zakvarty/website/content/research/research.md

 ## Past projects

 _A review of simulated annealing techniques:_ Simulated annealing is a metahuristic technique mainly used for combinatorial optimisation.
-Applications, parallelisation and extensions of the technique are reviewed. [{{% staticref "pdfs/varty_2017_simulated_annealing.pdf" "newtab" %}}pdf{{% /staticref %}}]
+Applications, parallelisation and extensions of the technique were reviewed.

 _Inference on censored networks:_ Networks are censored when existing nodes or edges are not observed.
-Methods for inference under different types of missingness are explored.
-Master's project supervised by Dr. Christopher Nemeth. [{{% staticref "pdfs/varty_2017_censored_networks.pdf" "newtab" %}}pdf{{% /staticref %}}]
+Methods for inference under different types of missingness were explored.
+Master's project supervised by Dr. Christopher Nemeth.

 _Computionally intensive methods for modelling houshold epidemics:_
-Approximate Bayesian Computation is utilised to allow inference on disease models with intractable likelihoods.
-Master's dissertation supervised by Prof. Peter Neal. [{{% staticref "pdfs/varty_2016_ABC_epidemics.pdf" "newtab" %}}pdf{{% /staticref %}}]
+Approximate Bayesian Computation was utilised to allow inference on disease models with intractable likelihoods.
+Master's dissertation supervised by Prof. Peter Neal.